IndustryEssentials/ymir/README.md

 # What's new

-Version 2.0.0 updated on 10/21/2022
+Version 2.0.0 updated on 11/08/2022

 YMIR platform
-- New dataset/model hiding and restoring functions.
-- support for modifying project training categories before the start of an iteration.
+- A new model performance diagnosis module.
-- addition of model testing module and model inference result comparison function.
+- A new function for visual evaluation of model inference results.
+- Adding a public algorithm library with a variety of built-in high-precision algorithms.
+- One-click deployment function, supporting the deployment of algorithms to prerequisite certified devices.
+- New operating instruction.
-- optimization of code structure.
+- Refactory code structure.
-- the addition of a model deployment module.

 Docker
 - Support [yolov5](https://github.com/ultralytics/yolov5)